Jespermellbye/Azure_Honeypot_project/README.md

 It is important to note that GeoIP data only provides an estimate of geographic origin and may be inaccurate for some IP ranges.
 As seen in the `kql_results_location.png`, there is sign that IP's from India and China was used aswell.
 The map should therefore be used as a visual aid rather than absolute proof.

 ---

-##  Expected Analyses & Outcomes
-By analyzing the collected data we can:
-- Measure arrival time of first attacks after exposure.
-- Identify top source IP addresses and their geolocation.
-- Visualize attack volumes over time (time series) and geographically (attack map).
-- Demonstrate how Azure tools (LAW + Sentinel + Watchlists) can form a simple, effective SOC pipeline.

----
 ### References